hyperads/android-sdk/_native.md

             android:exported="false" />
 ```

 * Put the hypernetwork-release.aar in “libs” folder in your Android Studio.
 Add it to dependencies in build.grandle file.
-Also you need to add flatDir support and google play services:
+You also need to add flatDir support and Google Play services:

 ```groove
 allprojects {